artsiomkorzun/1brc-walkthrough/Walkthrough.md

 * No need to write resize logic.
 Unique keys <= 10K.
 * Reduces the number of collisions.
 * Increases cache misses only for pointer's arrays.
 Since we have only 413 entries, we still mostly target L1 cache.
 * Increases TLB misses if going too big with 4 KB pages.
+TLB is a hardware cache with a fixed number of slots that stores mapping from virtual to physical memory.

 Let's collect collision stats: